The ZTF-BTS Type Ia supernovae luminosity function is consistent with a single progenitor channel for the explosions

 More recent surveys are also useful for constraining the LF.
 The CNIa0.02 \citep{Chen2020} is a volume-limited survey of nearby SNe with $ z<0.02 $ discovered by the All-Sky Automated Survey for Supernovae \citep[ASAS-SN;][]{Kochanek2017}, with 240 SNe Ia.
 The survey is complete for SNe with a $ V $ band peak magnitude of $ m_V<16.5\,\text{mag} $, which corresponds to absolute magnitudes of $ M_V\lesssim-18.2\,\text{mag} $ at $ z=0.02 $.
 Since the dimmest SNe Ia peak magnitudes reach $ \approx-17\,\text{mag} $ \citep{Taubenberger2017,Burns2018}, and extinction further increases the observed magnitudes, a volume correction would be required for the low-luminosity end of the LF.

 The Zwicky Transient Facility (ZTF) Bright Transient Survey \citep[BTS;][hereafter P20]{Fremling2020,Perley2020} seeks to identify and classify extragalactic transients in the Northern sky.
 The objects are observed in the $ g $ and $ r $ bands and are spectroscopically classified.
 The number of objects substantially increased compared to previous surveys, with over a thousand of identified SNe per year, most of them SNe Ia.
 If available, the redshift of the transient is determined from the host galaxy, or otherwise from the SN spectral features.
-In practice, a significant fraction of SNe lack a spectroscopic redshift of the host.
-In P20, the SNe with an observed peak magnitude of $ m<18.5\,\text{mag} $ are used to construct the PLF and measure the total rate of each SNe type.
+In practice, a significant fraction of SNe lacks a spectroscopic redshift of the host.
+In P20, the SNe with an observed peak magnitude of $ m<18.5\,\text{mag} $ are used to construct the pseudo LF and measure the total rate of each SNe type.
 They found for SNe Ia an absolute peak magnitude range of $\approx[-16.5,-20.5]\,\text{mag} $ and a total rate of $\approx 2.35\times10^4\,\text{Gpc}^{-3}\,\text{yr}^{-1} $.

-Another well known SNe survey is the Carnegie Supernova Project \citep[CSP;][and others]{Contreras2010,Stritzinger2011,Krisciunas2017,Burns2018}.
-The CSP's Ia sample consists of 123 well observed SNe Ia, with independent distance estimates.
+Another well-known SNe survey is the Carnegie Supernova Project \citep[CSP;][and others]{Contreras2010,Stritzinger2011,Krisciunas2017,Burns2018}.
+The CSP's Ia sample consists of 123 well-observed SNe Ia, with independent distance estimates.
 The high cadence of observations over a large range of wavelengths enables the estimation of the total extinction using templates \citep{Burns2018}, and also the construction of the bolometric luminosity \citep{Scalzo2019,Sharon2020}.
 However, the sample is not complete and cannot be used to study SNe rates.